Is there wi-fi in heaven?

 Luckily, he was around for my teenage-dating prime.
 Long, romantic walks home from drinking Mike’s Hard in the park at 9 p.m.
 Late night calls on house phones about MySpace and math class.
-Saying “I love you” and only thinking we meant it (“I really like touching your B cups” would’ve sufficed).
-He survived my first two break-ups and the corresponding weeks of wailing that came from the bedroom next-door only to wonder why none of my guy friends played any sports but all of them played the guitar.
+Saying “I love you” and only thinking we meant it.
+He survived my first two break-ups and the corresponding weeks of wailing that came from the bedroom next-door only to wonder why none of my guy friends played any sports but nearly all of them played the guitar.

 Mom was around for more of those but I eventually spared her the monotonous details (and breakup playlists feat.
 Taking Back Sunday).
-Five years later, I’m sure they wouldn’t want to read about the soon-to-be-convicted child rapist that set the stage for years of awkward sexual encounters and I’m certain my father wouldn’t appreciate my (very public) call-to-arms for eye contact post-one-night-stand.
+Five years later, I’m sure that the two of them wouldn’t want to read about the soon-to-be-convicted child rapist that set the stage for years of awkward sexual encounters and I’m certain my father wouldn’t appreciate my (very public) call-to-arms for eye contact post-one-night-stand.

 Which leads me to wonder, what’s on the other side and what’s the view like from their window?
 Can they see me sleep through six alarms?

 Can they see me masturbate?
 Did dad tell mom about that time I took the last train out of New Rochelle to take Molly at a club in a blizzard?
 Hi, family.
 Sorry about that.
 Can they see me well up somewhere on the subway because it’s raining and Bon Iver is playing?
 Can they see me sleep in beds with boys and steal their socks?

 Is there wi-fi in heaven and do they have the password?
 Let’s assume there is, they do and Jesus taught them how to type.